Binghe Xijian Lu: Plot summary

-Set in 18th-century China during the Qing dynasty, the story follows Jiang Haitian, who was kidnapped by the Heavenly Demonic Cult in his childhood.
-He was rescued by Jin Shiyi, who trained him in martial arts.
+Set in 18th-century China during the Qing dynasty, the story follows Jiang Haitian, the son of minor characters from the earlier novels.
+In his childhood, Jiang Haitian was kidnapped by the Heavenly Demonic Cult before being saved by Jin Shiyi, who trained him in martial arts.

 While exploring the wulin, Jiang Haitian meets his master's old flame Gu Zhihua and her adoptive daughter Gu Zhonglian, whom he falls in love with.
 During his adventures, he faces schemes by Li Fusheng, the Heavenly Demonic Cult's deputy leader who holds a grudge against Jin Shiyi for letting down his aunt Li Shengnan.

-Later, Jiang Haitian participates in a wulin gathering in the Masar kingdom and navigates a series of challenges, including impersonators, kidnappings and hostile factions.
+Later, Jiang Haitian participates in a wulin gathering in the Masar Kingdom and navigates a series of challenges, including impersonators, kidnappings, and hostile factions.
 With assistance from his allies, he saves Gu Zhonglian from danger and discovers that she is actually a Masar princess.
 He helps her reunite with her long-lost family members and avenge her murdered father.

-During these events, Jiang Haitian helps the Masar kingdom avert war, resolves conflicts caused by the Heavenly Demonic Cult, and assists other martial artists in reconciling past grudges.
+During these events, Jiang Haitian helps the Masar Kingdom avert war, resolves conflicts caused by the Heavenly Demonic Cult, and assists other martial artists in reconciling past grudges.
 Li Fusheng also forgives Jin Shiyi after getting to understand him better, and convinces the cult leader Kalanni to disband the cult.

 In the finale, the heroes return to Mount Mang to counter an invasion by Qing government forces, emerging triumphant against overwhelming odds.
 After two decades of trials, Jin Shiyi and Gu Zhihua marry and retire to a remote island, while Jiang Haitian and Gu Zhonglian become the new leading figures in the wulin to continue their predecessors' legacy.